openrewrite/rewrite/README.md

 The Java Source Refactoring plugin is a pluggable and distributed refactoring tool for Java source code.  **This is an incubating feature**.

+It allows for the creation of style-preserving, type-aware refactoring changes that can be described programatically and distributed to the organization through the build process.

+Refactoring rules are packed into libraries (generally the library which is trying to deprecate some aspect of its API).
+When other projects pick up a new version of the library with a refactoring rule, it is applied to their source code.
+In this sense, the refactoring operation is distributed to dependent teams and source code across the organization adapts to the change in an "eventually consistent" manner.

 ## Usage

 Clone and build with: